cervs257/mini-project2-jcb/README.md

-# ids706_gh_template
+# Historic currency data

-## IDS 706 mini-project 1
+## IDS 706 mini-project 2

-Created a GitHub template that:
+Created a python script that:
-* installs a few basic packages
+* uses yahoo finance to download historic data on currencies
-* formats and lints my code
+* creates open, high, low, close dictionaries and dataframes
-* runs a few tests on my code
+* computes each currency's high, low, mean, std dev and close for the given period